This is a page for detailing the many oddballs on Hypnospace. Currently under heavy construction. Watch out for spoilers!

 - Screw This, I'm Outta Here!: On New Years Eve, they leave a message saying that theyre taking a break from the Dumpster, Hypnospace, and negativity in general, and suggests that others do the same.
 Its possible that this was a deliberate attempt to save others who wouldn't get to or believe Re3koning's heavily C.H.I.M.E'd warning.

-- Reverse Mole: Everyone in m1nx is clued into Merchantsofts internal workings at least second-hand, being hackers and all, but Jezz0 in particular indicates that they are a salaried employee.
+- The Mole: Everyone in m1nx is clued into Merchantsofts internal workings at least second-hand, being hackers and all, but Jezz0 in particular indicates that they are a salaried employee.

 - Worthy Opponent: Upon learning that Counselor Ronnie doesnt exist, Dylan Merchant is legitimately impressed with Jezz0s work and congratulates them.
 It probably helps that Ronnie earned Merchantsoft a federal grant.

 - Dislikes the New Guy: He's on the receiving end of this by the other members of m1nx.
 Less because he's new and more because of who he is.
 He's also a bit hesitant about accepting Tim into m1nx.